ArtZero-io/frontend-react/docs/frontend_test_plan.md

   2. Input the number in other format rather than number format.
   3. Click button PUSH FOR SALE
 Expectations:
-  - uccessful transaction & able to navigate the NFT in MY ACCOUNT \ MY NFTS \ MY LISTED
+  - Successful transaction & able to navigate the NFT in MY ACCOUNT \ MY NFTS \ MY LISTED
   - Impossible to process to wallet confirmation page, thus fail to create a collection.
 ```